sixuanhan/nuggets/DESIGN.md

 `grid_load`: this function takes the map file and loads the information into a grid.

+`grid_1dto2d_x`: this function takes a one dimensional coordinate, transforms it to a two dimensional coordinate according to the size of the grid, and returns the x value.

-`grid_1dto2d`: this function takes a one dimensional coordinate and transforms it to a two dimensional coordinate according to the size of the grid.
+`grid_1dto2d_y`: this function takes a one dimensional coordinate, transforms it to a two dimensional coordinate according to the size of the grid, and returns the y value.

 `grid_2dto1d`: this function takes a two dimensional coordinate and transforms it to a one dimensional coordinate according to the size of the grid.

-`grid_get_loc`: this function takes a coordinate (x, y) and returns the character on the coordinate in the grid.

-`grid_set_loc`: this function takes a coordinate (x, y) and a character, and replaces the character on the coordinate in the grid.
+`grid_update_vis`: this function is called when a player moves.
+It takes a coordinate, a player's local grid, and the main game grid, and rewrites the player's new local grid given their updated position.